 Now, more than ever, it's important to be well prepared before embarking on a trip.
-From researching visas, checking the latest border control measures and security updates, to understanding exactly what your insurance covers, we know there's a lot to consider.
+From researching visas and checking the latest security updates to understanding exactly what your insurance covers, we know there's a lot to consider.

 Use our handy traveller checklist as a guide to understand the rules and regulations, required documents and items to take with you, so that you're ready to hit the road!